aurollan/Drone_STM32F0/06.BUILD_TOOL/readme.md

 ## Why choose this tool ?
 I'm familiar with this tool, I find it easy to configure.
-This is widely used tool adn reliable.
+This tool is widely used and reliable.
-Thre is no makefile in this repository because I made a specific one for each step.
-You will find a makefile in every software step of this project.
+There is no makefile in the main repository because I made a specific one for each step.
+They are all independent.